SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiments

 \paragraph{Results} \Tref{tab:fine_grained} reports 3D mIoU and Acc@k scores.
-Acc@k denotes the percentage of predictions whose IoU with the ground truth exceeds k.
-We normalize the computed Gaussian volumes by the 90$\%$ value and clip them range between 0 and 1, which helps suppress excessive floating Gaussians that appear in vanilla 3DGS~\cite{fan2024lightgaussian}.
-While ReferSplat is designed to interpret detailed textual descriptions, its rendering-based optimization is not well aligned with direct 3D search, leading to lower mIoU.
+Acc@k denotes the percentage of predictions whose IoU with the ground truth exceeds k\%.
+We normalize the computed Gaussian volumes by the 90$\%$ value and clip their range between 0 and 1, which helps suppress excessive floating Gaussians that appear in vanilla 3DGS~\cite{fan2024lightgaussian}.
+While ReferSplat is designed to interpret detailed textual descriptions, its rendering-based optimization is poorly aligned with direct 3D search, resulting in lower mIoU.
 In contrast, \nickname more reliably identifies the question-related 3D regions thanks to the combination of directly registered semantic 3DGS and VLM-based reasoning.

-In Figure~\ref{fig:qual_3d_loc}, we observe that our method aligns more closely with the ground truth, demonstrating stronger fine-grained localization capability.
+In Figs.~\ref{fig:qual_scanrefer}, \ref{fig:qual_multi3drefer}, and \ref{fig:qual_3d_loc}, we observe that our method aligns more closely with the ground truth, demonstrating stronger fine-grained grounding capability.
 This capability is particularly important for embodied exploration and navigation tasks, where the system must precisely reflect user queries.
+Dr. Splat is designed to find objects without distinguishing instances, which limits its ability to localize fine-grained target regions (category) and, consequently, makes it struggle to directly interpret complex language queries (sentence).
+ReferSplat is designed to respond to handle complex language queries, but is rendering-based optimization is not compatible with direct 3D search, leading to limited 3D localization.